ismailceylan/restorm/README.md

 ```

 ## Model Instance Event Binding
 As you know already, Restorm transforms remote resources into `Model` instances.
-We also can add event listeners to any model instance.
+We also can bind event listeners to any model instance.

 ```js
 const post = await Post.find( 1 );